mattclarke/advent_of_code_24/README.md

 ## Day 10
 - Part 1: Use a queue to keep track of the current position and move to each valid option (BFS).
 Sum the number of peaks visited.
 - Part 2: Same but count the number of different ways of getting to a particular peak.

+## Day 11
+- Part 1: Simple brute force.
+- Part 2: Wasted a lot of time trying to work out if there was a pattern before realising it was just a DP problem.